 If a license file cannot be found, this message will appear when first loading the plugin:

 This will result in not all of the functionality of the solver being available.
-Some joint attributes(such as stiffness) will be missing , and only position constraints will be available.
-This allows the software to be used for evaluation and testing purposes.

 If you have an evaluation license, the following dialog will appear when loading the plugin: